Change existing columns to XML columns

 The ALTER TABLE statement supports the xml data type.
 For example, you can alter any string type column to the xml data type.
-Note that in these cases, the documents contained in the column must be well formed.
-Also, if you are changing the type of the column from string to typed xml, the documents in the column are validated against the specified XSD schemas.
+In these cases, the documents contained in the column must be well formed.
+Also, if you're changing the type of the column from string to typed xml, the documents in the column are validated against the specified XSD schemas.

 The script will run against AdventureWorks2012 database, because the XML schema collection,